How much does a Georgia alcohol seller bond cost?

 How to become an alcohol seller in Georgia

 Georgia alcohol sellers are required to obtain three different licenses and permits to operate: a local alcohol license, state alcohol license and Federal Basic Permit.
 There are many different types of licenses and alcohol, so it is important to locate the resources that help you find the correct license.

 Local: Check with your municipality concerning the requirements and forms required to obtain your local alcohol license.
 There could be several differences depending on your municipality.

 State: After you obtain your local license, you can apply for a state license.
 You do this through the Georgia Department of Revenue.
-For more information, visit the department’s alcohol licensing process page in the “Important Links” section.
+For more information, visit the department’s alcohol licensing process page in the “Additional Resources” section.

 Federal: Once you receive your state license, you can obtain a Federal Basic Permit through the Alcohol and Tobacco Tax and Trade Bureau.
 There is no fee for this permit.

 In addition to a license, you need a surety bond.
 Call 1 (800) 308-4358 or take a couple minutes to complete our online bond request form.
 Our experts try to help you by catering to your personal bonding needs!